Mindblownserver/Python-projects/Facebook messanger/ReadMe.txt

-Quick note: Due to the new protocole that facebook updated last week, this messenger won't be able to send messages.
+~~Quick note: Due to the new protocole that facebook updated last week, this messenger won't be able to send messages~~

-But, I'm searching on a way to make this project up to date
+It's fixed!!

-So stay tuned ! :)
+I found a way to fix this project, it's **now** available for you to use :)